chazsconi/postgres_slug_functions/README.md

-# Postgres functions for generating slugs
+# PostgreSQL functions for generating slugs

 Functions for generating short, unique, difficult to guess alphanumeric ids that can be used as an identifier in a URL, for example for a link to a video call or references to shortened URLs, e.g.

 `https://my-url-shortner/12a7x5r3yz8`.